romarroca/domaintracker/README.md

 # domaintracker.py
-The script will create a dictionary list from the domain you provided and save it into a file.
-Then we will use that file to read each line to check if a domain (that kind of looks like your domain) has a resolvable address.
-We will use nslookup to check for resolvable ip and if there is an mx record related to it.
-We will then run whois to identify the registrar url, creation data, and expiry date.
+The script will generate a list of domain variations based on the domain you provide and save it to a file.
+We will then read each line from this file to check whether any domains resembling yours have resolvable IP addresses.
+To do this, we'll use nslookup to identify resolvable IPs and associated MX records.
+Following this, we'll run a WHOIS query to find out details such as the registrar URL, creation date, and expiry date of the domain.
+The script enables you to monitor for potential domain impersonation and report any abuse for timely intervention.
-You don't want others to impersonate your domain for any malicious purposes.

 ## Usage
 - pip install -r requirements.txt